Skip to Main Content

 Can I use this source?

 The following periodicals are examples of good places to start for learning about your topic, and they may be one of your eight articles, but they should not be in your final four.
-Your final sources should be from more quality publications.
+Your final sources should be from more academic publications.

 • Scientific American